Dexagod/N3-surfaces-packaging/README.md

 * Should this be its own Content Type, or an Application Profile of an existing serialization (e.g. *N3* serialization with *rdf+package* application profile)
 * Should we have standardized processing mechanisms?
 * In any case, this mechanism is designed for the **storage** and **transfer** of (hybrid) contextualized knowledge graphs.
 To work with the data, we first need to flatten the data back to its base RDF / other data types.
 To do this, we first need to filter the relevant parts of the message into usable data (RDF, ...).
+* References in signatures, policies, etc that require a target e.g. *credentialsSubject* need a way to point towards the current content of the package.